WETENSCHAP EN TECHNOLOGIE BL

 MIT Technology Review

-This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology The quest to legitimize longevity medicine On a bright chilly day last December, a crowd of doctors and scientists gathered at a research institute atop a hill in...
+This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
+Why it’s so hard to use AI to diagnose cancer Finding and diagnosing cancer is all about spotting patterns.
+Radiologists use x-rays and magnetic resonance imaging to illuminate...
 Read more »

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-Africa’s push to regulate AI starts now In Tanzania, farmers are using an AI-assisted app that works in their native language of Swahili to detect a devastating cassava...
+The second wave of AI coding is here Ask people building generative AI what generative AI is good for right now—what they’re really fired up about—and many will...
 Read more »

 WETENSCHAP EN TECHNOLOGIE ARTIKELEN